atosz33/nmap-docker/README.md

 ### Features

--Builds the latest greatest nmap from source into a docker container - on the latest Ubuntu
+-Builds the latest greatest nmap from source into a docker container - on the latest LTS Ubuntu

 ### Build